2018 United States House of Representatives elections in Florida: District 17

 The 17th district comprises most of the Florida Heartland, including the cities of Sebring and Okeechobee, as well as parts of the Suncoast, such as North Port and Port Charlotte.
-Republican Tom Rooney, who has represented the district since 2013 and previously represented the 16th district from 2009 to 2013, was re-elected to a fifth term with 62% of the vote in 2016.
-Rooney announced on February 19, 2018, that he will retire from Congress and not seek re-election in 2018.
-The Democratic Party candidate April Freeman died on September 24, 2018, six weeks before the election.
-Allen Ellison was chosen to be the Democratic nominee.
+Incumbent Republican Tom Rooney, who had represented the district since 2013 and previously represented the 16th district from 2009 to 2013, retired.
+He was re-elected to a fifth term with 62% of the vote in 2016.
+The district had a PVI of R+13.